-The wide variety of the DB Group's businesses requires it to identify, measure, aggregate and manage its risks effectively, and to allocate its capital among it businesses appropriately.
+The wide variety of the DB Group's businesses requires it to identify, measure, aggregate and manage its risks effectively, and to allocate its capital among its businesses appropriately.
 DB Group operates as an integrated group though its division, business units and infrastructure functions.
 Risk and capital are managed through a framework of principles, organisational structures, as well as measurement and monitoring processes that are closely aligned with the activities of the DB Group's divisions and business units:

-- The DB Group's Management Board provides overall risk and capital management supervision for its consolidated DB Group entities. - DB Group operates a three-line defense risk management model whereby business management, risk management oversight and assurance roles are played by functions independent of one another. - Risk strategy and risk appetite are defined based on the DB Group's strategic plans in order to align risk, capital and performance targets. - Reviews will be conducted across the DB Group to verify that sound risk management practices and a holistic awareness of risk exist across the organization and to help each business manage the balance between their risk appetite and reward. - All major risk classes are managed via risk management processes, including credit risk, market risk, operational risk, liquidity risk, business risk, reputational risk and risk concentrations. - Where applicable modeling and measurement approaches for quantifying risk and capital demand are implemented across the major risk classes. - Effective systems, processes and policies are a critical component of the DB Group's risk management capability.
+- Core risk management responsibilities are embedded in the DB Group Management Board and appropriately delegated to senior risk management committees responsible for execution and oversight.
+The DB Group Supervisory Board regularly monitors the risk and capital profile. - DB Group operates a three-line defense risk management model whereby business management, risk management oversight and assurance roles are played by functions independent of one another. - Risk strategy and risk appetite are defined based on the DB Group's strategic plans in order to align risk, capital and performance targets. - Reviews will be conducted across the DB Group to verify that sound risk management practices and a holistic awareness of risk exist across the organization and to help each business manage the balance between their risk appetite and reward. - All major risk classes are managed via risk management processes, including credit risk, market risk, operational risk, liquidity risk, business risk, reputational risk and risk concentrations. - Appropriate monitoring, stress testing tools and escalation processes are in place for key capital and liquidity thresholds and metrics.
+Where applicable modeling and measurement approaches for quantifying risk and capital demand are implemented across the major risk classes. - Effective systems, processes and policies are a critical component of the DB Group's risk management capability.